-- The gift of time: Can your company afford to gift an extra vacation day?
+Can your company afford to gift an extra vacation day?
 Give staff the day off (either before or after the holiday).
 If you can’t spare the time then, give an extra vacation day in the new year.
-You can go above and beyond staff appreciation by throwing in a dinner certificate or hotel voucher.
+You can go above and beyond to show staff appreciation by throwing in a dinner certificate or hotel voucher.

-- Off-site events: It’s great to demonstrate appreciation at work, but organizing a paid, off-site event is a nice way to show the love outside of your normal work environment (plus it’s great for teambuilding, too).
+It’s great to demonstrate appreciation at work, but organizing a paid, off-site event is a nice way to show the love outside of your normal work environment (plus it’s great for team building, too).
 Think a sporting event, cooking class, yoga session or concert.
 Treat staff to dinner or lunch beforehand as an added thank you.

 There are countless ways to thank employees for all their hard work.
 Consider one of these holiday gifts for employees to show you appreciate and value them this holiday season and always.